 We found 6 internists who accept United Healthcare near Ormond Beach, FL.

-Dr. Patrick Larrazabal specializes in general internal medicine and practices in Ormond Beach, FL.
-Patients gave him an average rating of 3.5 stars out of 5.
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Patrick Larrazabal's medical specialty is general internal medicine.
+His average rating from his patients is 3.5 stars out of 5.
+Dr. Larrazabal is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.